The Architecture of Agency Volume 6 Mechanisms for Honest Values

 Honesty as Infrastructure

-Set the two mechanisms side by side and the shared design principle is plain: attach symmetric consequence to the report.
-The Harberger policyholder who inflates pays premiums; the one who lowballs eats the shortfall.
-The trader who overclaims loses capital; the one who underclaims leaves profit for someone better calibrated.
-In both cases the mechanism is content-blind — it never adjudicates what your reputation is really worth or what the true probability is.
-It simply makes every deviation from your honest estimate a bet against yourself, and lets self-interest do the work that exhortation never could.
+Set the two mechanisms side by side and the shared design principle is plain: attach consequence to the report.
+The Harberger policyholder who inflates pays premiums; the one who lowballs accepts a lower covered payout.
+The trader who overclaims can lose capital; the one who underclaims can leave profit for someone better calibrated.
+Neither mechanism adjudicates what a reputation is really worth or what the true probability is.
+Each makes some directional misreports costly, with evidential strength limited by the rules, participation, resources, and alternatives already described.

 Understood this way, these are not financial curiosities.
 They are epistemic infrastructure.
 Prediction markets can serve as distributed inference engines for policy analysis, accountability mechanisms for experts and institutions, self-correcting scaffolds for scientific inquiry, and voluntary governance tools — the load-bearing instrument, in fact, of Axiocracy, governance by value discovery.
-Harberger valuation gives the same treatment to the asset side of the ledger: a civilization’s intangible wealth made explicit, honest, and liquid before disputes arise rather than after.
+Harberger valuation gives the asset side of the ledger a related treatment: declared coverage made explicit and potentially more liquid before disputes arise rather than after.